ndbroadbent/git-remove-debug/README.md

-    -r, --regex=REGEX                Use a custom regex for changed lines -l, --lang=LANGUAGE              Use the regex for the given language -p, --patch                      Asks you to confirm the deletion of each matching line -f, --force                      Does not prompt before deleting lines
+    -r, --regex=REGEX                Use a custom regex for changed lines -l, --lang=LANGUAGE              Use the regex for the given language -p, --patch                      Asks you to confirm the deletion of each matching line -a, --all                        Scans all files that are checked in to the git repository -f, --force                      Does not prompt before deleting lines -h, --help                       Show this message

-# Deletes any new debugging statements from any changed files that are supported.
+# Deletes any debugging statements from any new or changed files.
 # Will show you all changes and will ask you to confirm before deleting.
 $ git-remove-debug

+# Scans all files that are checked in to the git repository.
+# You can pass a subdirectory, and it will only scan files in that directory (recursively.)
+$ git-remove-debug -a  # (or --all)

 # Delete all debugging statements without confirmation.
 $ git-remove-debug -f  # (or --force)